Surfatoll Maldives Specialist

 Finaly Meemu Atoll will be appearing on the horizon.
 This atoll hosts incredible unnamed waves on the islands of Veyvah, Boli Mulah and Muli.
 The local surfguide, depending on the conditions, will bring you to that perfect reef you were dreaming of.

 Surf in this part of the Maldives is still totally uncrowded as very few boats venture into these waters.
 The waves to be discovered in the central Atolls are very similar in shape, power and size to those surfed in North Atoll of Male.
 To be worth it, the trip to Meemu must last at least 10 days.
-For entire satisfaction, Surfatoll strongly recommends that you book two consecutive weeks in order to enjoy the surf in both the North Atoll of Male and the Central Atolls.
+For entire satisfaction, Surfatoll strongly recommends that you book two consecutive weeks in order to enjoy the surf in both the Northern atolls and the central atolls.

 LocationsMaldives » BeaconsMaldives » ChickensMaldives » Coke's / Cola'sMaldives » Honky'sMaldives » JailbreaksMaldives » Lohi'sMaldives » MaléMaldives » Pasta PointMaldives » SultansMaldives » Tiger Stripes